obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 ::

     $ ./obspyDMT.py --continuous --option-1 value --option-2

-For details on option-1 and option-2 please refer to "Option Types" section.
+For details on option-1 and option-2 please refer to `Option Types`_ section.

 Example 1: to test the code with the defualt values run: